Home > Motherboard Guide

 Motherboards are notoriously confusing pieces of work, and might just be the trickiest component to select when building your own computer.
-But fear not, as in our typical beginner-friendly fashion we'll leave the complex jargon aside and break down exactly how to choose a motherboard for your gaming PC build to ensure it's compatible with your other parts.
+But fear not, as in the usual beginner-friendly fashion of the guides on this site, we'll leave the complex jargon aside and break down how to choose a motherboard for your gaming PC build including how to ensure it's compatible with your other parts, which features to know about and what they mean, plus answers to a bunch of common beginner questions.
+If you want specific motherboard model recommendations, also see the latest gaming PC builds guide for top value picks in every price category.

 If you've never built a PC before, what makes a good motherboard isn't immediately apparent, and there's a seemingly endless amount of different models out there, many of which being very similar in price and features.
 Throw in the confusing naming conventions (typical in the hardware space) and long spec sheets that can easily appear like straight-up gibberish to the untrained eye, and it's easy to get lost in motherboard research land of doom.